alvinchung11/ece6524_final_project/README.md

 ## Pretrained Zero-DCE++ Model
-Note: Zero-DCE++ is available for academic research purposes only, and users must follow the license terms outlined on the official GitHub page.
+Note: Zero-DCE++ is available for academic research purposes only, and users must follow the license terms outlined on the official GitHub page. https://github.com/Li-Chongyi/Zero-DCE_extension

-Clone the Zero-DCE++ model into the external folder: https://github.com/Li-Chongyi/Zero-DCE_extension
+Clone Zero-DCE++ into the repository matching this structure: external/Zero-DCE_extension/Zero-DCE++/

-File structure should be:
-external/Zero-DCE_extension/Zero-DCE++/